archeofoss/archeofoss/2022/programme.md

 We are very happy to publish the definitive conference programme of ArcheoFOSS 2022, to be held **in Rome** and **online** on 22-24 September 2022.
 In the next few days, detailed information about the venue will be availeble here.

 ### Venue
-Aula Magna.
-Digilab.
-Sapienza Università di Roma.
-Ex Vetrerie Sciarra, Piano terra.
+Aula Giorgio Levi della Vida
-Via dei Volsci, 122.
-00187 Roma.
+Ground floor “ex Vetrerie Sciarra”.
+Sapienza Università di Roma Via dei Volsci, 122.
+00185 Roma.
 Italia
 [OpenStreetMaps](https://www.openstreetmap.org/node/2128990512) |
 [GoogleMaps](https://www.google.com/maps/place/Via+dei+Volsci,+122,+00185+Roma+RM/@41.8991279,12.5154208,17z/)